-HubSpot chat integration requires some coding on your side because HubSpot chat API is quite limited.
-It prevents us to create a full integration on our side.
+HubSpot chat integration requires some coding on your side because the HubSpot chat API is quite limited.
+It prevents us from creating a full integration on our side.

 This integration takes advantage of their chat embedding feature.
-You have to create an element, host the HubSpot chat in it and handle the display state.
+You must create an element, host the HubSpot chat in it, and handle the display state.

 First, select the Custom provider option in the Life Ring Button settings.

-This is a small working example of the integration with comments (the code should be in <body>):
+This is a small working example of the integration with comments (the code should be in the <body> element):

 <!-- Define the HubSpot chat panel root element.
 This element will be holding the HubSpot chat frame -->